jwbuurlage/Zee/ROADMAP.md

 # Partitioning
-[ ] Need to consider in-place (re)partitioning, reusing images in particular [ ] Consider Iterative Refinement (IR) methods and how to implement them.
+[ ] Need to consider in-place (re)partitioning, reusing images in particular

 # Images
 [ ] Need to think of an approach to make an image something more physical.